redbooth/aerofs-sdk-csharp/README.md

       certificate on the machine running the API client.
 - All of my files on my AeroFS client have disappeared.
   - You've been warned above that system tests will delete all files on the targetted client.
-You can recover the files using [Sync History](https://support.aerofs.com/hc/en-us/articles/201439394-Sync-History).
+You might be able to recover the files using [Sync History](https://support.aerofs.com/hc/en-us/articles/201439394-Sync-History).
 - I've accidentally committed and published my API endpoint and access token, and now the Internet is stealing all my files.
 Halp!
   - The access token is compromised and the Internet does not forget.
     Nevertheless, you should take the following actions:
-    - Revoke the offending access token on `appliance_url/apps`.
+    - Revoke the offending access token on the appliance at `appliance_url/apps`.
     - Remove the offending commit from git.
     - Recover your lost files, if any, via Sync History.